ctco/html-webpack-inject-env-plugin/README.md

 # html-webpack-inject-env-plugin
-Add the ability to inject environment variables into browser's global space under window.env to get reach them at run time
+Add the ability to inject environment variables into browser's global space under window.env to get reaching them at run time